creativecreature/sturdyc/README.md

  - UPS-2024-04-08-id1
  - etc..

- Next, we'll add a sleep to make that all of the records are due for a refresh, and then request the keys:
+ Next, we'll add a sleep to make sure that all of the records are due for a refresh, and then request the ids individually for each set of options:

 ```go
 func main() {